cl0vo/cladhinter.ai/README.md

 - **Identity**: Anonymous sessions create a new account per device.
 Binding Telegram `initData` (and optionally Ton wallet) is required to merge profiles and prevent multi-account abuse.
 - **Payments**: Boost activation now requires a verified TON transaction hash.
 Wire the TonAPI webhook in production so boosts settle automatically and users rarely need manual confirmation.
 - **Economy & UX**: Onboarding, localisation (RU/EN), friendly error copy, and inactive Withdraw button adjustments are needed ahead of launch.
-- **Analytics**: No instrumentation yet.
-Add GA/Amplitude/PostHog (or similar) to track activation, retention, and monetisation metrics.
+- **Analytics**: PostHog SDK instrumented on the frontend (session/ad/boost events).
+Backend logging and error tracking still pending.
 - **Referrals and withdrawals**: UI promises functionality that the backend does not yet implement.
 Prioritise referral tracking, caps, and payout design.

 See [`docs/PRODUCT_ANALYSIS.md`](docs/PRODUCT_ANALYSIS.md) for a full product audit, phased roadmap, and execution plan.